 You can best achieve sustainable growth and a greater sense of well-being using integrative approaches.
 It is important to remain the driver in all aspects of your health care.
 Health care professionals can make recommendations.
 We do not usually force our patients or clients to receive treatment, particularly when it is not needed.
 In addition, all patients are able to say no to treatment, opt out of treatment, and are able to withdraw from treatment at any time.
 Their consent is necessary to proceed with any form of treatment as well.
 With children, it is especially important to become an empowered parent who ensures their children also have not only privacy protections in place but so that you can be their voice and/or include others who can speak on their behalf if they are not able to do so.
 At 14, all children have a right to help drive their own education planning and development as well as their own health care, including mental and behavioral health care.
 Working together with you, your medical doctor, and other members of your health care team, or other professionals, family members, or others who may be involved, for any reason, with your consent, together, we can help determine what's best for you.
 In some cases, a combination of medication and treatment or other approaches is the right course of action to take.
 I am not against most approaches so long as there is reliable data to support them and their effects are evaluated on the individual with whom has consented to the treatment.
 Following a careful assessment and evaluation with a properly trained professional, of course it remains your right to refuse this treatment.
 This does not mean you or others are not immune to the effects of your decision to refuse this treatment.
 We have worked with many properly trained, licensed, and certified professionals over the years who specialize in med-management only.
 I am always happy to refer clients to alternate, designated contacts, providers, or groups, depending on the needs.

 Do you take insurance, and how does that work?

 - Private Pay/ Self- Pay Options are available.

-- You might wish to check whether approval or prior authorization may be required from your primary care physician.
+- You might wish to check whether approval or prior authorization may also be required from your primary care physician.